-Rotary International District 5550 inc. World Peace Partners (“WPP”) inspires, promotes and facilitates in collaboration with other organizations locally, regionally and globally grassroots understanding, goodwill, peace and compassionate actions through education, example and service above self.
-District 5550 is an evolving international centre for peace building human rights and compassionate action.
+Rotary International District 5550 inc. World Peace Partners (“WPP”) inspires, promotes and facilitates grassroots understanding, goodwill, peace and compassionate actions through education, example and service above self.
+We are proud to do this in collaboration with other organizations locally, regionally and globally.
+As District 5550, we are an evolving international centre for peace building, human rights and compassionate action.

 Rotary Peace Fellows are leaders promoting national and international cooperation, peace, and the successful resolution of conflict throughout their lives, in their careers, and through service activities